avian-diet-database/dietdb-frontend/README.md

 ## 3. Deployment

-The backend is deployed using Heroku.

-The production database is deployed using Carolina Cloud Apps.
+The frontend, backend, and production database are deployed using Carolina Cloud Apps.

-When local changes are pushed on to GitHub, the changes will be built automatically,<br /> and the production will be updated.
+When local changes are pushed onto GitHub, the changes will be built automatically,<br /> and the production will be updated.

 ## 4. Technologies Used

+### Frontend
+- React
+- Apollo Client
+- Bulma
+- react-vis
+- Typescript

+Our architecture decision records can be found in the ADR.md file

 ## 5. Contributing
 ### Access